aphex/leap-cursor-library.js/README.md

 $ npm install
 ```

-6. Serve the Demo applications and watch for changes to the core files
+6. Serve the examples and watch for changes to the core files
 ```
 $ grunt serve
 ```